Data centers: Bill 26-011 passed 7-0 Recap Early voting: June 11–18 Vote info Fri-Sun: Local actions and No Kings watch party Events

 Immigration, Detention, and 287(g)

-Watch next: Verify claims through HCSO policy pages, ICE documents, state legislation, local meeting agendas, and reputable legal/civic explainers.
+Watch next: Verify claims through HCSO policy pages, ICE documents, state legislation, local meeting agendas, courthouse/school guidance, and reputable legal/civic explainers.

 Public comment